asmodeus812/nvim-fuzzymatch/README.md

 `The preview function can return false to signal that the preview did not complete successfully, this will result in no-op for the preview for this entry, an optional message can also be returned describing the reason for the failure`

+Previewers can optionally override the `clean` and `init` methods which are invoked with the internal lifecycle of the selection interface, all you need to care about is cleaning the state in the clean method, that was created in the init method

 #### Decorators